nmachine-io/doc-site/docs/concepts/concepts-root.md

 ### 3. Controlled Operations

-In practice, operating a Kubernetes app requires operator to do more than `helm upgrade`: they often must CRUD resources, run shell commands, test things manually, etc...
+In practice, operating a Kubernetes app requires the operator to do more than `helm upgrade`: they often must CRUD resources, run shell commands, test things manually, etc...
 NMachines have a unified Action/Operation system that lets publishers create